 As you climb be sure to turn around and enjoy ever improving views of Independence Mountain (12,703-ft.) and a sea of jagged ridges and summits in the Collegiate Peaks Wilderness to the south.

-After walking just over a mile the grade steepens as the trail curves east away from the Roaring Fork and climbs to a bench, circumventing boggy meadows around the river.
+After walking just over a mile the grade steepens as the trail curves east away from the Roaring Fork and climbs to a bench to circumvent boggy meadows around the river.
 Once on the bench the trail again heads north, crossing rivulets fed by snowfields from the slopes to the east.

 Just before arriving at the southwest end of Independence Lake the trail crosses the lake’s outlet stream.
-Reach the lake, set amid wildflower-filled meadows at the base of a ridge anchored to the southeast by Twining Peak, at 1.75 miles.
-Follow the trail as it climbs through meadows along the left (west) side of the lake and heads towards Lost Man Pass, the obvious saddle on the ridge to the north.
+Reach the lake, nestled amid wildflower-filled meadows at the base of 13,000-ft peaks at 1.75 miles.
+The trail now climbs through meadows along the left (west) side of the lake and heads towards Lost Man Pass, the obvious saddle on the ridge to the north.